Associative Submanifolds of the 7-Sphere: The structure on

-Since $\GG_2$ is the automorphism group of the octonions $\O$, there is a natural connection between the $\GG_2$ and $\Spin(7)$ forms and certain structures on $\O$.
-The imaginary octonions are endowed with a cross product structure, which may be extended to a skew-symmetric product on $\O$, and one may further define triple and fourfold cross products on $\O$.
-We may identify $\Im\O$ with $\R^7$ so that for all vectors $x,y,z\in\R^7$,
+Since $\GG_2$ is the automorphism group of the octonions $\O$, it is unsurprising that there is a relationship between $\varphi_0$ and the cross product structure on $\Im\O$.
+In fact, we may identify $\Im\O$ with $\R^7$ so that for all vectors $x,y,z\in\R^7$,